Forms and data collection

 IHRA has contributed to the improvement of data quality in many different settings, and so the following questions are consistent with:

-Asking about sex or gender
+Asking about sex and gender

-When/if you ask about sex or gender, such a question should support non-binary options, such as “X” or “non-binary“.
-X is used in Commonwealth government guidelines and a national statistical standard published by the Australian Bureau of Statistics (2021).
-This will offer recognition to anyone with a non-binary gender identity or legal sex, irrespective of whether or not they have an intersex variation.
+When/if you ask about sex or gender, such a question should support open or non-binary options.
+This will offer recognition to anyone with a non-binary or less common gender identity or recorded sex, irrespective of whether or not they have an innate variation of sex characteristics.
 For example:

 We strongly recommend supporting multiple choice answers for questions on sex or gender.
-An open field for gender will be helpful for some respondents, irrespective of whether or not they have an innate variation of sex characteristics.

 Female (F)